Re The UN General Assembly Speaker Schedule is Here! I note that whoever will be speaking for Canada this year…

 As national boundaries create mostly invisible but relatively impermeable fences, little has changed.
 As Israel, a birth child of the United Nations, celebrates its sixtieth birthday, it becomes evident that despite the physical and intellectual wall between them, useless enmity continues to divide populations historically and intellectually related and will undoubtedly continue do so for at least another sixty years.
 As usual, the topic of Israel generates passionate debate.
 Some maintain that as the bulwark of democracy in a region populated by Muslim fundamentalists, Israel matters, because what happens to the Israeli experiment may well be the harbinger of events in Western Europe and North America.
 Israel is the litmus test of the ability of freedom to survive.
 Others remind us that all nations have been founded on injustice and bloodshed – the founding of Israel was no different.

-New School of Athens
+The New School of Athens (NSOA)

 Although these intransigent problems point to the lacunae in the utility of the United Nations, that body remains an extremely important instrument in mediating disputes between nations that recognize the advantages of compromise over the futility of rejection.
 The European Union model, while accepting the role of the U.N. as essential, has opted for a collaborative rather than confrontational role.
 It is this concept on which the new School of Athens, founded by Wednesday Nighter Kimon Valaskakis has been built.